What Alternatives Do I Have?

 It is concerning, but I have had people tell me that some debt collectors try to exert emotional pressure to extract payment – suggesting that you are a bad person if the debt is not paid.
 You are not a bad person, you have just been caught in a tight spot.

-I recommend, before you make your decision on what you will do, take a step back and realise the pressure you are under.
+I recommend, that before you make your decision on what you will do, take a step back and realise the pressure you are under.
 Then before you make a decision you first consider all available options.

 You have three available options are;